-Note: When starting a journey with a wet windscreen, the rain sensing wipers will not operate immediately the ignition is switched on, therefore, a flick wipe should be used to clear the windscreen of any moisture.
+Note: When starting a journey with a wet windscreen, the rain sensing wipers will not operate immediately the ignition is switched on.
+Therefore, a flick wipe should be used to clear the windscreen of any moisture.

-Caution: Ensure that AUTO is not selected when entering a car wash or damage to the wiper blades/arms can occur.
+- Ensure that AUTO is not selected when entering a car wash or damage to the wiper blades/arms can occur. - During frosty conditions ensure that AUTO is not selected before operating the ignition switch as damage to the wiper blades can occur when the windscreen is frozen.